 I started my SCCM (SMS at that time) learning on the job.
 My start in SCCM (rather SMS) was with pushing the applications (manually) from “Run Advertised Programs”, Installing SCCM Client and uninstalling.
 For the first 6 months of desktop support engineer job, I never had a chance to see SCCM console.
-I was not interested to see also, I was happy with manually installing applications on desktops – laptops and that kind of troubleshooting.
+I was not interested to see, also, I was happy with manually installing applications on desktops – laptops and that kind of troubleshooting.
 This got changed when I promoted as a deployment engineer.

-As mentioned in a famous quote “Sometimes being pushed to the wall gives you the momentum necessary to get over it!“, I had slowly overcame “issues” which I mentioned in the above paragraph.
+As mentioned in a famous quote “Sometimes being pushed to the wall gives you the momentum necessary to get over it!“, I had slowly overcome “issues” which I mentioned in the above paragraph.
 It was very slow and steady process.
 The SCCM (SMS – ConfigMgr) community helped me in this process.
 I spend loads of time reading forums (myITforum and Technet) and myITforum blogs to find out solutions for SCCM issues.
 Last but not (at all) the least, the blogging helped me a lot to improve my skill sets.
-It gives me a true motivation to deep dive into technical stuff.
+It gives me a real motivation to deep dive into technical stuff.
 This is the overview of on the job “learning”.

-So there is no “EASY WAY” to learn and become expert in any technology.
+So there is no “EASY WAY” to learn and become the expert in any technology.
 Following are some of the “pillars of learning” which may help you to have a successful SCCM/Intune learning (also, better career opportunities).

 Initial Inertia - Take the Decision to Learn SCCM !
 More Pros - Get Motivated looking at the future !
 Listen and Watch - Start Reading about SCCM/Intune !
 Start the Action - Practice !
 Start building LAB or Use Virtual Lab Keep yourself updated - Be part of IT Pro Community, Forums etc..
 Real Networking - In person networking via User groups, Community events !!
 Start writing what you learned - Blogging !